 – Music: Cabin In The Sky, De La Soul’s first full-length since 2023, features 20 tracks with guests including Black Thought and Nas.

-– Food: With Thanksgiving approaching, NPR links to a roast turkey guide and a viral mac-and-cheese recipe.
+– Food: With Thanksgiving approaching, NPR offers a roast-turkey guide and a viral mac-and-cheese recipe.

 3 things to know

-1. ByHeart Whole Nutrition infant formula has been recalled after being linked to a botulism outbreak affecting infants in more than a dozen states; some product may still be on shelves.
+1. ByHeart Whole Nutrition infant formula was recalled after being linked to a botulism outbreak affecting infants in more than a dozen states; some product may still be on store shelves.

 2. An overdue Labor Department report showed U.S. employers added 119,000 jobs in September and the unemployment rate rose to 4.4%.

-3. A new PNAS study quantifies how little plastic can be lethal to marine animals: for an Atlantic puffin, ingesting less than three sugar-cube-sized amounts of plastic can be deadly.
+3. A new PNAS study quantifies how little plastic can be lethal to marine animals: for an Atlantic puffin, ingesting less than three sugar-cube-sized pieces of plastic can be deadly.

 This newsletter was edited by Suzanne Nuyen.